amasotti/CFG_Parser/README.md

 + Grammar and Parser are now implemented as classes
 + Each class has some new methods
++ New rule file: `rules_usami.txt` from [usami/pcfg](https://github.com/usami/pcfg)
++ Minor code improvement (I hope)
 + Parser
     + The tree is printed with round parenthesis (for compatibility with some nltk tree tools)
     + *grammar_from_file* and *grammar_from_string* were collapsed into the new method *load_grammar*
     + Start symbol fixed as "S"
-    + The parser searches (after the CYK-Algorithm) if there are alternative derivations
+    + The parser searches (after the CYK-Algorithm) if there are alternative derivations.
+If you want only derivations starting from 'S', you can pass the bool param. `only_s` to the method `.to_tree`
 + Grammar class
     + Deleted option to give a single rule via string input *I think it makes things more complicated, and one can still test single rules using the text file*
     + Possibility to load previously normalized grammar from json